 This is where we come in.
 Sometimes you will need to seek the expertise of a qualified assessor for complex issues.
 We not only provide the written assessment but also make adjustments to the workplace, suggest solutions to alleviate the issue and training to ensure that the individual is working safely.
 We usually find that around 5% of the company will need a more in-depth action plan to keep them safe and comfortable at work.

-- Employees must be provided with a working suitable chair with a 5-star base
+- Office furniture needs to be DSE compliant i.e. suitable chair with a 5-star base

 - DSE reviews need to be reviewed when the users changes workstation, the nature of work changes, the nature of adjustment is causing more issues or major workstation changes are made